jamashita/publikum/packages/monad/README.md

 ### (instance) `terminate(): Promise<Heisenberg<P>>`

-`Unscharferelation` supports method chain. this method is prepared in order to wait all the chains done.
+`Unscharferelation` supports method chain. this method is prepared to wait for all the chains done.
-Please use this method in order to avoid to be thrown errors when use `get()` when its `Unscharfeleration` is going to be `Absent, Lost`.
+Please use this method to avoid to be thrown errors when using `get()` when its `Unscharfeleration` is going to be `Absent, Lost`.

 ### (instance) `filter(predicate: Predicate<P>): Unscharferelation<P>`